isomerpages/sportsg-corp/_support/Athletes’ Corner.md

 In order for athletes to login to SportSync, they must do the following:

-*   Athletes must have an ActiveSG account in order to login to SportSync.
-They can go to [https://members.myactivesg.com](https://members.myactivesg.com/) to register if they do not have an account yet.
+* Athletes must have an ActiveSG account in order to login to [SportSync](https://members.myactivesg.com).
+They can register [here](https://members.myactivesg.com/) if they do not have an account yet.
 * Then athletes can login to SportSync [https://www.sportsync.sg](https://www.sportsync.sg/)

 NSA users can login to SportSync, by registering for a SportSync account and logging in with their Corp Pass details.